 Nuclear technology and safety culture go hand in hand in ensuring the safety of a nuclear power plant.
 While confirming the safety by technical design, we also develop of our safety culture in compliance with the shared safety principles established for the project.

 Plant safety is ensured in the design phase before construction of the power plant begins.
-We are currently proceeding at a fast pace with the design of the plant and its safety assessment.
-We have reviewed all of the key safety systems and identified some open technical issues that we are currently resolving.
+We are proceeding with the design of the plant and its safety assessment.

 A summary of the key results from 2020 can be found below.
 Our progress in solving the issues identified in the preliminary safety assessment of STUK (Radiation and Nuclear Safety Authority in Finland) is discussed in the Fennovoima´s year 2020 report.